 Transcripts must be in English or come with an official translation.
 International students not graded according to the U.S. grading system should provide a grading key with the transcript.

 Language Requirement: TOEFL, IELTS or PTE-A Scores or Waiver

 Academic success at USC depends on your ability to communicate effectively in English.
 All international applicants must demonstrate English proficiency in the following manner:

 - Minimum scores of 600 on the SAT Critical Reading exam or 27 on the ACT English exam; OR

 - A minimum score of 100 on the TOEFL iBT (with a minimum score of 20 in each section); OR

 - A minimum IELTS score of 7; OR

 Please be aware that applicants cannot send scores directly from the exam website.
 The institution code for USC will result in scores being sent to Undergraduate Admissions.
 For example: to submit TOEFL scores: log in to the TOEFL system and open the “View Scores” option under the “Scores” menu.
-Download the score report as a JPEG or PDF and submit along with an official transcript and letter of recommendation.
+Download the score report as a PDF and upload to your application on the application portal.

 There are additional mandatory fees for international students.
 Some are paid directly to USC, and others are paid to the United States government.
 The university will not refund tuition or fees for Summer Programs students who are unable to enter the country due to an improper visa.